The simple formula

 What goes into "net cost" in 2026

 Net cost is the gross system price minus all incentives you actually receive.
-For cash and loan purchases in 2026, that's just state tax credits, utility rebates, and SREC sales.
-The federal tax credit is no longer available for homeowner-owned systems.
+For cash and loan purchases, that's state tax credits, utility rebates, and SREC sales.
+Lease and PPA structures effectively net out commercial ITC pass-through through lower monthly payments.
 For loan-financed systems, also factor in total interest paid over the loan term.

 What goes into "annual savings"